GatherPress/gatherpress-demo-data/README.md

 > [!NOTE]
-> Help shaping GatherPress by [adding your least recent & your next upcoming WordCamp][playground-0-34-0], you attend(ed), to our set of demo-data powered by Playground.
+> Help shaping GatherPress by [adding your least recent & your next upcoming WordCamp](#how-to-update-gatherpress-demo-data), you attend(ed), to our set of demo-data powered by Playground.

 ![gatherpress-demo-data-playground](https://github.com/user-attachments/assets/6d064280-4faa-487d-a691-f8e74e305e4d)